Heavy security, roads closed after Delhi farmer riots

-On Tuesday -- during annual Republic Day parade -- convoys of farmers on tractors smashed through barricades to converge on the city centre, seeing off police baton charges and volleys of tear gas.
+On Tuesday -- during the annual Republic Day parade -- convoys of farmers on tractors smashed through barricades to converge on the city centre, seeing off police baton charges and volleys of tear gas.

 Around the city, security forces fought running battles with demonstrators.
-Farmers also laid into police with branches and metal bars and hijacked buses used to block their convoys.
+Farmers also laid into police with branches and metal bars, and hijacked buses used to block their convoys.

 On one main road, people on rooftops threw petals on the tractor convoys.
 Elsewhere people cheered and applauded as farmers went past waving Indian flags and blowing horns.

-Home Minister Amit Shah ordered 15 companies of paramilitaries to boost security forces in the capital, according to media reports.
+Home Affairs Minister Amit Shah ordered 15 companies of paramilitaries to boost security forces in the capital, according to media reports.